iTaxoTools/TaxIGui/README.md

 ### Installing from source
-Clone and install the latest version (requires Python 3.8.6 or later):
+Clone and install the latest version (requires Python 3.10.2 or later):
 ```
 git clone https://github.com/iTaxoTools/TaxIGui.git
 cd TaxIGui
 pip install . -f packages.html
 ```

+If you are also building Taxi2 from source, you will need [Rust](https://www.rust-lang.org/tools/install).

 ## Usage
 To launch the GUI, please use: